 Rachel McMasters Miller Hunt's botanical collections of books, art, manuscripts and portraits are known for their depth and fine quality, reflecting her enthusiasm and expertise in plants, gardens, books and history.
 She was determined that her collections be "living" resources—not only preserved but also curated actively and used productively in the service of science and scholarship.
 To those ends, we continue to develop and enhance the collections at Hunt Institute, working to make them accessible and to preserve them for the future.
-We have an international audience and a small but growing group of interested donors.
-You can help to strengthen our collections and programs through monetary and/or material gifts.
+You can help to strengthen our collections and programs through monetary and material gifts.

 Anne Ophelia Todd Dowden Art Acquisition Fund

 This fund is named in honor of Anne Ophelia Todd Dowden (1907–2007), whose passion for botanical art, science and education inspired a generation of artists.
 She regularly notified us of promising new artists and donated her own artworks to the Institute so that they could be preserved and accessible for study by botanical artists.
-This fund will enable us to support and recognize artists working in the genre of botanical art and will allow us to preserve artworks by the current generation for study by the next.
-Individuals, as well as botanical art societies and other organizations, may find this fund an attractive way to support the Hunt Institute.
+This fund enables us to support and recognize artists working in the genre of botanical art and allows us to preserve artworks by the current generation for study by the next.
+Individuals, as well as botanical art societies and other organizations, may find this fund an attractive way to support the Art Department.

 Ronald L. Stuckey Endowment for the Preservation of Botanical History

-In 2003 Dr. Ronald L. Stuckey, professor emeritus of botany at The Ohio State University, established the Ronald L. Stuckey Endowment for the Preservation of Botanical History at the Hunt Institute for Botanical Documentation.
-This fund will help us to acquire and preserve photographs, biographical sketches, obituaries of botanists and books on botanical history and bibliography.
+In 2003 Dr. Ronald L. Stuckey, professor emeritus of botany at The Ohio State University, established this fund designated to help our Archives and our Library acquire and preserve photographs, biographical sketches, obituaries of botanists and books on botanical history and bibliography.
 We are grateful for Dr. Stuckey's long-time interest in Hunt Institute, its collections and its mission.
 We welcome additional contributions to this fund from others who share our commitment to the preservation of botanical history.

-If you wish to make a donation to our endowment, the Dowden Art Acquisition Fund or the Stuckey Endowment for the Preservation of Botanical History, please indicate your intentions explicitly either on your check or in your accompanying letter, note or form.
+If you wish to make a donation to our endowment, the Dowden Art Acquisition Fund or the Stuckey Endowment for the Preservation of Botanical History, please check the appropriate box on the Sponsorship program brochure or indicate your intentions explicitly either on your check or in your accompanying letter.
 Otherwise, all donations without accompanying documentation will be directed to our general operating fund.

 Material gifts of artworks, books, papers, etc., are greatly appreciated.
-For more information about the types of material gifts that we are able to accept, please consult our curators.
+For more information about the types of material gifts that we are able to accept, please consult our curators or our director.
 Material not suitable for the collections will be returned promptly to the donor, or the donor can choose for the Institute to sell the items to raise funds, to offer them to another library or (for published materials) to include them in the Institute's duplicate sales.

 We are happy to provide a letter of acknowledgment and a list of the material received, along with short descriptions if needed, but we are not permitted by the IRS, nor are we sufficiently knowledgeable, to make appraisals on items donated to us.
 However, if we are aware of a prior comparable sale, we will share that information.
 If you have retained the purchase receipts connected with your gift(s), these might serve your tax purposes in lieu of an appraisal.